zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-options.md

 });
 ```

-This way, you keep all the settings close to the operation itself, which makes your code easier to read and maintain—especially when debugging or reviewing specific calls.
+This approach keeps all settings close to the operation itself, making your code easier to read and maintain — especially when debugging or reviewing specific calls.

----

 ## Configuring Options Using an Instance

-If you’re working with similar configurations across different parts of your application, using an instance can help avoid duplication:
+If you’re working with similar configurations across different parts of your application, using an options instance can help avoid duplication:

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore